vasco3/Calculator/README.md

-Calculator App
+Calculator App by Jorge Cuadra

-This is a calculator web app to perform arithmetic operations such as Addition, Subtraction, Multiplication and Division.
+This is a calculator web app to perform arithmetic operations such as

+- Addition
+- Subtraction
+- Multiplication
+- Division